We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 If you know of friends or relatives who have worked with a renovation professional in the past, ask them about their experiences.

-They are a good starting point.
+They make a good starting point.

-Visit their homes and judge the quality of work yourself.
+Whenever possible, visit their homes and judge the quality of work yourself.

 If verbal recommendations are elusive, another good way is to pore over online Customer Reviews of those companies you plan to engage with.